polyusmart/Personalized-Hashtag-Preferences/README.md

 ## Dataset

 This Twitter dataset was first gathered with the official streaming API in Feb 2013, which contains 900M tweets.
-Our dataset can be downloaded here: //TODO
+Our twitter dataset can be found at `Data` directory.

 ### Data format